black-da-bull/maestro-on-mosaic/docs/os-diff-report.md

 # Maestro OS — Version Diff Report

-A line-level comparison of consecutive full **MoMoney Maestro OS** artifacts, focused on **silent changes**: edits present in the document text that the version's own announced upgrade notes do not mention.
+A line-level comparison of consecutive full **Maestro OS** artifacts, focused on **unannounced changes**: edits present in the document text that the version's own upgrade notes do not call out.
+As the summary explains, these are artifacts of the documentation medium — the consequence of re-emitting a ~13,000-word prompt by hand each version — not changes to the system's behavior.

 ---